Our Board of Directors

 Jerome Johnston

-Chief Operating Officer of Carroll EMC | Past Chairman
+Chief Operating Officer of Carroll EMC | Past Chair

 Jerome Johnston, a licensed professional engineer, serves as the Chief Operating Officer for Carroll EMC.
 A native of Carroll County, he graduated from Bowdon High School, earned a Bachelor of Science degree in Electrical Engineering from the Georgia Institute of Technology, and a Master of Business Administration from the University of West Georgia.
 During undergraduate school, he worked for Carroll EMC as an engineering co-op student and once he graduated from Georgia Tech, he began his Carroll EMC career, starting with the engineering department.
 Jerome is an active member and a past president of the Carrollton Lions Club, a graduate of the Carroll Leadership Academy, and a graduate of the Georgia Academy for Economic Development.
 He is also a past president of the Georgia EMC Engineering Association.
 He is married to Jennifer and they have two children, Julianna and Jake.
 The Johnstons are members of Roopville Road Baptist Church.
 Jerome is honored to serve on the board and help support the mission of PASS.